shahrukhatik/Predictive-Analytics/Binomial Classification: Insurance.md

 # Feature Selection Procedures

 Feature selection procedures are more often that not, a method to remove noise from data.
 Although many models such as Neural Networks are in their own way, a feature selection method, a pre-existing feature selection may provide a better prediction.
 It's always best to build models with both the full and the reduced model(from feature selection methods) and compare to for prediction/inference.
 For this project, Recursive Feature Elimination(RFE), LASSO and a stepwise procedure was used for feature selection.
+To keep the project uploaded on Github relatively simple, the LASSO feature selected codes will be posted.

 ## Stepwise Procedure